Louis Henri Loison: Later Empire

-During Marshal Nicolas Soult's second invasion of Portugal, Loison was detached to the east to make contact with Pierre Belon Lapisse's command in the west of Spain.
+During Marshal Jean-de-Dieu Soult's second invasion of Portugal, Loison was detached to the east to make contact with Pierre Belon Lapisse's command in the west of Spain.
 He soon encountered 10,000 Portuguese under Francisco Silveira in the Tâmega River valley.
 Loison attacked, but after the Portuguese fended him off, he demanded reinforcements.
 Soult soon sent him 9,000 troops from his small army of 21,000.
 Historian David Gates stated that Loison was "lacking in initiative and unsuited for independent command".
 Finally on 2 May 1809, covered by a heavy fog, French sappers crept across the bridge at Amarante and cut the fuses on the demolition charges (Battle of the Bridge of Amarante).
 Loison sent a brigade charging across the span and Silveira's troops were routed.
 The Portuguese force, which consisted of two battalions of the 12th Line Infantry Regiment and militia, lost 1,600 casualties plus ten guns and five colors.
 Loison's force included Delaborde's division, three battalions each of the 17th Light, 70th Line, and 86th Line Infantry Regiments, and Jean Thomas Guillaume Lorge's 4th Dragoon Division, four squadrons each of the 13th, 15th, 22nd, and 25th Dragoon Regiments.
 The French reported only two killed and seven wounded.
 However, Silveira had stalled Loison's force since 18 April.

 After his belated victory, Loison heard about enemy movements to his south and decided to investigate.
 He bumped into an 11,000-strong Anglo-Portuguese column under William Carr Beresford and retreated back to Amarante, arriving there on 12 May.
 Taking counsel of his fears, Loison abandoned a very strong position and fell back toward Braga.
 This represented a major strategic blunder, because on 12 May Wellesley defeated Soult at the Second Battle of Porto, forcing Soult to withdraw toward Amarante.
 When the French marshal found that he was trapped, he destroyed his vehicles and struck out across the mountains.
 By great exertions, he joined with Loison's force and managed to get away into Spain, but not before losing 4,000 men, his artillery, and all his equipment.